crf8472/libarcstk/BUILD.md

 ### Doxygen with HTML5 and CSS3

 Accompanying [m.css][3] comes a doxygen style.
-It takes the doxygen XML output and generates HTML5/CSS3 from it.
+It takes the doxygen XML output and generates a HTML5 + CSS3 site from it.
 Its presentation of the content is much cleaner and (at least in my opinion) more to the point regarding its structure than the stock doxygen HTML output.
 (Which, on the other hand, gives us this warm nostalgic memory of the Nineties... we loved the Nineties, didn't we?)

 I simply could not withstand to build a CMake pipeline to use m.css for libarcs:

 	$ cd build
-	$ cmake -DUSE_MCSS=YES
+	$ cmake -DUSE_MCSS=ON ..
 	$ cmake --build . --target doc

 This generates the documentation in ``build/doc-mcss/``, you can load